simeononsecurity/simeononsecurity.ch/content/articles/tips-and-tricks-for-passing-comptia-exams/index.en.md

 - **Rationale**: Get the hardest items done early

 **PBQ-Specific Tips**:
-- Read instructions carefully—CompTIA can be very specific
+- Read instructions carefully - CompTIA can be very specific
 - Look for hints in the interface (dropdown menus, available options)
-- Don't overthink—usually one clear correct configuration
+- Don't overthink - usually one clear correct configuration
 - Use process of elimination
 - If completely stuck after 10 minutes, make your best guess and move on